‘Smiling Cinderella’ wins Women’s British Open

 OTHER TOURS

 José-Filipe Lima rallied to win the Challenge Tour’s Vierumaki Finnish Challenge.
 Five strokes down entering the final round, the 37-year-old Portuguese player closed with a 6-under 66 to finish at 14 under.
 South Africa’s Bryce Easton (71) was a stroke back. ….
-Ruan Conradie won the Royal Swazi Sun Challenge for his first Sunshine Tour.
+Taylor Pendrith won the Edmonton Championship to become the first Canadian winner on the Mackenzie Tour since 2016.
+He closed with a 9-under 62 to finish at 17 under.
+Lorens Chan was second, three shots back after a 65. … Ruan Conradie won the Royal Swazi Sun Challenge for his first Sunshine Tour.
 Conradie closed with a 6-under 66 to finish at 18 under, a stroke ahead of fellow South Africans Paul Boshoff (63), Anthony Michael (64) and Jaco van Zyl (65).
 Conradie opened the event with a 61. … Phillip Price of Wales won the Staysure PGA Seniors Championship at London Golf Club for his second Staysure Tour title in three years.
 He finished with a 5-under 67, making an eagle on the par-5 16th, to reach 17 under.
 Michael Campbell (67), Peter Lonard (69) and James Kingston (70) tied for second, a stroke back. … Misuzu Narita won the Japan LPGA’s Daito Kentaku Eheyanet Ladies.
 She closed with a 2-under 70 for a one-stroke victory, finishing at 11 under. … Christa Johnson won the Janesville Senior LPGA Pro-Am for her fifth Legends Tour title and first since 2011.
 She shot consecutive 2-under 71s for a one-stroke victory over Pat Hurst.

 More AP golf: https://apnews.com/apf-Golf and https://twitter.com/AP_Sports